CtrlK

 Distinctiveness Conflict Risk

-While 'data profiling' and 'table' help narrow the scope, this could overlap with general data analysis, data exploration, or schema inspection skills.
-The description doesn't strongly differentiate from broader data analysis or EDA skills.
+While 'data profiling' and 'table' provide some specificity, this could overlap with general data analysis, data exploration, or schema inspection skills.
+The description doesn't strongly differentiate itself from broader data analysis tools.

 2 / 3